wp-plugins/jquery-t-countdown-widget/readme.txt

 == Screenshots ==

-1. Here, in screenshot-1.png onen can view the available options of the `jQuery T(-) CountDown Widget`.
+1. Here, in screenshot-1.png an expansive view of the available `jQuery T(-) CountDown Widget` options hs been provided for your viewing pleasure.
 2. screenshot-2.png catches the `jQuery T(-) CountDown Widget` in some hot on-page action.
+Take care, number 7, your scene is next.

 == Changelog ==